hypertrack/ridesharing-ios/README.md

 ### Making the device or trip center on a map

 In apps that show tracking data, usually user needs to see all the data on the screen, be it current location, trip polylines or destination markers.
 This view needs to re-zoom with animation every time the data is changing.
-This is done in the real Uber app.
+This is done in the Uber app.

 We also don't want to auto-zoom if user touched the map and zoomed in to his location of choise.
 In this snippet a private function decides, based on user's input, if auto-zoom is needed and uses our Views function (`zoom(withMapInsets:interfaceInsets:onMapView:)`) that understands what is shown on the screen (be it current location, trip or summary) and auto-zooms on it.